brkarcher/brkarcher.github.io/src/requiem-12.md

 Chapter XII: Duties
 -------------------

 Épineuil was one of the jewels in the crown of Orland.
 It was not the foremost of the kingdom's centers of commerce and culture: that would be Rellenreaux, the glimmering ruby set in the fore-ridge of that crown. Épineuil was contented to be a humbler but no less beautiful sapphire.
-It connected the southern midlands to the northern lowlands, the kingdom's two breadbaskets and two distinct cultural regions.
+It connected the southern midlands to the northern lowlands, the kingdom's two breadbaskets and two distinct cultural regions, and the town itself enjoyed all of the bountiful rewards of that exchange.

 The town itself was a riot of color, the pigments and paints from every corner of the seven kingdoms adorning every free square inch of plaster and every yard of cloth.
 The two distinct Orlan accents could be heard issuing from every stall, every window, and every alley (mine would mark me obviously for a southerner).
 I even caught the distinct turn of the Veldic language being used to facilitate a conversation with some other traveler from a far-flung place.

-My travel robe and Mal's black gown wouldn't be terribly far out of place here, besides being somewhat sombre and out of fashion.
+My travel robe and Mal's black gown wouldn't be terribly far out of place here, besides being somewhat somber and out of fashion.
 It would make it somewhat obvious that I was a courtier, and one look at my beard would fairly well give away which kind of courtier I was.
 Which, I suppose, was the point.
 It would serve me well enough here, I thought.

 So we stood in the center of the gate square, essentially a street so broad that it had earned the designation of a square, while the sun made its final retreat beneath the city walls and the last of the citizens and visitors to the city, soaked in shadows, concluded their days.